RyanJP18/miRsight/README.md

 # miRscope
-Command line tool used to generate predictions for mirsight.info
+Command line tool used to generate predictions for [miRsight](http://mirsight.info)

 # Dependencies
 Note: will be simplified in a future release